(Revised – August 2007)

 - Other achievements

 The method used to determine individual incentive compensation may vary by faculty member.
-Each faculty member will have an annual performance evaluation by their Division or Section Chief and part of this review will include a discussion of their base salary, incentive bonus compensation, progress on their goals from the previous year and goals for the upcoming year.
+Each faculty member will have an annual discussion with their Division or Section Chief about their base salary, and incentive bonus compensation.

 Bonus payments may be paid twice per year – mid-year payments (usually in December) and year-end payments (usually in July).
 The year-end bonus payments will be made if the Department can meet its financial obligations.